Today I am going to be reviewing the latest Novation creation; the Novation Launchkey 37 MK3.

 As you can see, this was shipped to me with ample protection.
 As far as the build quality goes, I was completely surprised by the durability.
 Upon taking it out of the box, I realized it durable, yet still wasn’t heavy.

 Older Novation MIDI keyboards felt a little flimsy and cheap in my honest opinion.
 This couldn’t be any further than what the MK3 is all about.
+If you have interest in a complete guide, I have broken down the very best MIDI controllers here.

 I love the matte finish and I also really enjoy the overall size and feel of the keyboard.
 Personally, I dig the smaller screen, but others may prefer it to be a little bit bigger.